Orma J. Smith Museum of Natural History

 - Native American artifacts

 - Vertebrate collections (fish, mammals, reptiles, amphibians and birds)

 - Fossil leaves

 - Artifacts from Africa and Indonesia/Bali

-The Orma J. Smith Museum of Natural History is open to the public when The College of Idaho classes are in session.
-Entry is through main entrances to Boone Science Hall at first level.
+The Orma J. Smith Museum of Natural History is open to the public when The College of Idaho classes are in session and every Friday 1:00 pm - 5:00 pm.
+Open workdays are the first Saturday of each month in the year.
+Entry is through the main entrance to Boone Science Hall at the first level.
 The Museum is located downstairs in the basement.
-To arrange for group tours contact Kinga Britschgi at 208.459.5211 or firstname.lastname@example.org.
+To arrange for group tours contact Kinga Britschgi at 208.459.5211 or kbritsc firstname.lastname@example.org.